West Berlin: Road traffic

-There were no dedicated walled-off road corridors between West Germany and West Berlin under West German jurisdiction, and travellers needed to pass through East Germany.
+As there were no dedicated walled-off-road corridors between West Germany and West Berlin under West German jurisdiction, travellers needed to pass through East Germany.
 A valid passport was required for citizens of West Germany and other western nationals to be produced at East German border checks.
 West Berliners could get admission only through their identity cards (see above).
 For travel from West Berlin to Denmark, Sweden and West Germany via dedicated East German transit routes (Transitstrecke), East German border guards issued a transit visa for a fee of 5 Western Deutsche Mark.
 For journeys between West Berlin and Poland or Czechoslovakia through East Germany, each traveller was also required to present a valid visa for the destination country.

 The transit routes for road travel connecting West Berlin to other destinations usually consisted of autobahns and other highways, marked by Transit signs.
 Transit travellers (Transitreisende) were prohibited to leave the transit routes, and occasional traffic checkpoints would check for violators.

 There were four transit routes between West Berlin and West Germany: